haboob-app/haboob-demos/README.md

 # Haboob Demos
-Examples of how to use haboob with different programming languages
+Examples of how to use haboob with different programming languages and tools

 - [Node.js](/nodejs)
 - [Ruby](/ruby)